 The Stanley Burial Ground and Smithton Public Cemeteries are closed except for existing reservations, and the Circular Head Lawn Cemetery and Irishtown Cemetery are still open.

 Other cemeteries exist within Circular Head that are managed by churches or private bodies, and Council do not hold any records for these.
-Contact details can be obtained from the Infrastructure and Development Services Department.
+Contact details are listed below.

 Reservations for Graves